dact-chant/PyCantus/docs/source/development_docs.md

 #### Property methods
-Some of the methods of `Source` are decorated with `@property` so that they can be called as property (attribute) of the object, because that is the intuitive comprehension we have about them.
+Some of the methods of `Source` are decorated with `@property` so that they can be called as properties (attribute) of the object, because that is the intuitive comprehension we have about them.
 These are:
 - `is_complete_chant` - bool value (checks presence of full text and long enough melody)
 - `to_csv_row` - string value, method constructs the correct string representing the Chant record as a row of CSV file (used e.g. in `Corpus.export_to_csv` method)

 #### Static methods
-Method decorated with `@static` here is a `Source.header()`.
+The method decorated with `@static` here is a `Source.header()`.
 It returns standardized CSV header string for sources.
 By standardized we mean compatible with what `Source.to_csv_row` returns.

 ----

 ### Melody
 `Melody` class represents a single chant melody.

-It is linked to a specific chant record via `chantlink` as an unique chant record identifier and also by being stored in the corresponding  chant in `Chant.melody_object`.
+It is linked to a specific chant record via `chantlink` as a unique chant record identifier and also by being stored in the corresponding  chant in `Chant.melody_object`.

 Right now, it is designed in a volpiano-centric way, meaning it holds only the volpiano representation of the chant melody, if present.
-But it can be extended to hold other representations in the future (via new optional parameters).
+However, it can be extended to hold other representations in the future (via new optional parameters).

 We take the `volpiano.utils` as already prepared methods (functions) for working with volpiano and just wrapped them into `Melody` class methods.
 For more detailed documentation of the methods, see the `volpiano/utils.py` module.